ekliao/EricLiaoDigitalGarden/src/site/notes/Adding Disqus to Netlify.md

 </div></div>
 just a few days ago, all thanks to the kind owner of https://hermitage.utsob.me/ for pointing out what I did wrong.

-The change is not perfect, for I discovered the wonky placement and disappearance of the light/dark theme switch control on the page.
+The change is not perfect, for I discovered the wonky placement and disappearance of the light/dark theme switch on the page.
 Still, it's a rewarding feeling that putting in the work pays off.

 ### Pics or it doesn't exist